McKinney Falls State Park: Pre-history

-During the Cretaceous Period through the early Paleogene Period, much of Texas was covered by a shallow subtropical sea.
+During the Cretaceous Period through the early Paleogene Period, much of Texas was covered by a shallow subtropical sea - the Western Interior Seaway.
 The calcium carbonate sediments deposited during this period lithified into the limestone rock underneath the park's soil and was exposed by erosion around the creek bed.
 Aquatic reptiles swam in the sea as evidenced by a complete skeleton of a mosasaur found in the rocks of Onion Creek not far from the park.
 In the park, shells of extinct sea animals such as species of Inoceramus and Exogyra are preserved in the limestone.

 A volcano, now long extinct and called "Pilot Knob," spewed debris into the surrounding sea.
 The streams of soft volcanic debris eroded faster than the hard limestone.
 The removal of the softer layers and undercutting of the limestone by the water led the falls to be formed over millions of years.

 There is evidence that hunter-gatherers occupied the land that is now McKinney Falls State Park at least five thousand years ago, maybe more.
 The tribes found water in the creek and protection among the rock shelters created by the same undercutting action that formed the falls.